Judas Iscariot is one of the most infamous figures in the Bible. He is best known for betraying Jesus Christ with a kiss for 30 pieces of silver.

-The Book of Acts teaches that Judas went to hell when he died
+The Book of Acts teaches that Judas went to hell when he died, not heaven.

 The Apostles’ prayer reveals their belief that Judas is in hell.
-The key line in the prayer that sheds light on Judas’s eternal fate is that he “turned aside to go to his own place” (ESV).
-(Also see Does Everyone Go to Heaven?)
+The critical line in the prayer that sheds light on Judas’s eternal fate is that he “turned aside to go to his own place” (ESV).

 - NIV, “Judas left to go where he belongs”